zhbai/AutoCT/README.md

+# TBI Registration:

+## Typical Workflow
+- Convert dcm files to nii.gz.
+- Pre-process image orientation, voxel size/resolution, bias correction and pre-alignment.
+- Strip the skull from CT volume.
+- Register the skull-stripped CT scan to a given template.
+- Segment the skull-stripped CT scan based on a given atlas
+- Calculate geometric measures
+- Calculate statistics of warp image for each region of the brain.

+## Getting Started
+   - Build docker image and use jupyter to run illustration notebook or tbi GUI notebook.
+      - Refer to [this document](./docker/README.md) for a detailed description.
+   - Running on NERSC:
+      - Refer to [this document](./docker/nersc.md) for a detailed description.

+# Sample Workflow Snapshots:

-# Convert a series of .dcm files to .nii.gz files.
+### Convert a series of .dcm files to .nii.gz files.

 ```python